ksu-cs-textbooks/cc210/content/15-collections/04-java/03-list/_index.md

 }
 ```

 This program contains a simple `main()` method that will handle reading and parsing the input from either the terminal or a file provided as a command-line argument.
 It will also verify that the input is an integer, and it is a value that is at least `3` or greater.
-If will then call the `makeList()` function using the input as a parameter to create the list.
+It will then call the `makeList()` function using the input as a parameter to create the list.
 Finally, it will print the result using a simple **enhanced for** loop to iterate through the list and print each element followed by a space.
 We also must remember to print a newline at the end.
 Pretty nifty, right?

 So, all we need to worry about implementing is the `makeList()` function.